junglesta/wherenodoctor/_posts/2016-01-01-05-healing-without-medicines.md

 # [46](#page-46)
+{:.no_toc}

 # HEALING WITH WATER

 Most of us could live without medicines.
 But no one can live without water.
 In fact, over half (57%) of the human body is water.
-If everyone living in farms and villages made the best use of water, the amount of sickness and death—especially of children— could be reduced.
+If everyone living in farms and villages made the best use of water, the amount of sickness and death, especially of children,  could be reduced.

 For example, correct use of water is basic both in the prevention and treatment of diarrhea.
 In many areas diarrhea is the most common cause of sickness and death in small children.
 Contaminated (unclean) water is often part of the cause.